 Online Associate of Applied Business in Hospitality Management

-Cincinnati State Technical and Community College distinguishes itself from the pack offering online education, with one of the largest cooperative education networks in the country.
+Cincinnati State Technical and Community College distinguishes itself from the pack offering online education with one of the largest cooperative education networks in the country.
 Their online associate degree in hospitality management requires 40 hours in the field.
 The 62 credit hour program includes studies in business law and financial accounting.
-Cincinnati State has transfer agreements in place with more than 20 four-year institutions.
-Their student to faculty ratio is a laudable 13:1.
+Cincinnati State Technical and Community College has transfer agreements in place with more than 20 four-year institutions.
+Their student-to-faculty ratio is a laudable 13:1.

 #5 – Finger Lakes Community College

 Associate in Applied Science in Tourism Management Online